temiriqo/massa/consensus/endorsements.md

 }
 ```

-The endorser is selected to create an endorsement at a specific (slot, endorsement_index).
-To be included in a specif block, endorsed_block has to match that block's parent in the same thread, and slot has to match that parent's slot.
-The signature is produced signing the header_content with the sender_public_key.
+The endorser is selected to create an endorsement for the block of a specific (slot, endorsement_index).
+To be included in a specific block the endorsement should endorse the parent of the block in the same thread, and slot has to match that parent's slot.
+The signature is produced by signing the header_content with the sender_public_key.

 ## Endorsement production